Tison Lab Announcement Highlights!

 More Announcements in Media

-New York Times articles (1 and 2) highlighted Tison Lab work describing worldwide changes in physical activity during COVID-19, using >19 million step count measurements from >455,000 global users.
+New York Times articles (1 and 2) highlighted Tison Lab research describing worldwide changes in physical activity during COVID-19, using >19 million step count measurements from >455,000 global users.

 A paper led by the Tison Lab was published in Nature Medicine showing how a digital biomarker for diabetes was developed from smartphone-based signals using deep learning.
 Read more at the project page.